Uniform bounds for expressions involving modified Bessel functions: Introduction

-in the region $0\leq x\leq 1$.
-We use a series expansion approach to bound these expressions, which would lead to poor bounds for large $x$.
-Moreover, we use the series expansion (\ref{on the line}) to arrive at our bounds for (\ref{hwww2}), (\ref{hwww3}) and (\ref{hwww4}), and an artefact of this approach is that a term involving $1/\sin(\pi\nu)$ appears in our bounds for the case $\nu\not= \mathbb{Z}$ (see Remark \ref{lastmark} for further details).
-As a result, our bounds perform poorly when $2\nu$ is close to but not equal to an integer.
-We end this paper by considering the special case $\nu=0$ (see Theorem \ref{skyneogeoff}), for which we are able to obtain uniform bounds for all $x\geq 0$.
-An open problem is to establish uniform bounds for these expressions for all $\nu>-\frac{1}{2}$ in the region $x\geq 0$, with these bounds not involving the rogue $1/\sin(\pi\nu)$ term.

 This paper is organised as follows.
 In Section 2, we state a number of results from the literature that we will make repeated use of.
-We present formulas and inequalities for modified Bessel functions and their derivatives and integrals that we make use in this paper.
+We present formulas and inequalities for modified Bessel functions and their integrals that we make use in this paper.
 In Section 3, we obtain uniform bounds for the expressions involving modified Bessel functions that have been presented in this section.
-We separately consider bounds in the regions $0\leq x<\infty$, $1\leq x<\infty$ and $0\leq x\leq 1$.
-In the appendix, we state a number of elementary properties of modified Bessel functions that are used throughout this paper.
+In the Appendix, we state a number of elementary properties of modified Bessel functions that are used throughout this paper.